 in part due to the shape of the ball Where rotation or spin induces an unexpected bounce direction.

+a variety of defensive actions which benefit the team These very rarely show up in any typical statistical analysis of a game, but are generally highly valued by coaches, supporters and spectators alike.
 1 spoiling Preventing an opposition player from taking clean possession of a pass from a team-mate, most usually done by punching the ball away from the contest.
 2 smothering A defensive action which involves using the arms or body to get in the way of an opponent's kick as it leaves their boot.

 A player who smothers the ball is generally seen diving across in front of the kicking player, hoping to trap the ball as it is kicked.
 This action sometimes leads to turn-overs, but not always.
 3 knock-on Using the hand, either clenched or open, to tap the ball to the advantage of a team-mate, without ever taking possession of the football (except out of the ruck).
 It has the same advantage as a quick handpass or kick, but is not recognised as a disposal because the player never has possession.

 Australian football knock-ons, which help the team, are not to be confused with rugby football knock-ons, which are negative.
 4 shepherding The legal act of preventing an opponent from obtaining possession or tackling a team-mate by using his body to push, bump or block an opposing player who does not have possession of the ball and is no further than 5 metres away from the ball at the time.
 5 chasing A chase is the act of making a long pursuit behind an opponent who is running with and bouncing the ball, even if he never catches up and tackles his opponent.